Insurance for international staff

 Once registered as a resident

-Once an employee is registered as resident in Sweden, GIF ceases to apply.
+Once an employee is registered as resident in Sweden, Insurance for foreign visitors (former GIF) ceases to apply.
 You will then receive full subsidised Swedish health care and only pay patient fees.

 Occupational injury insurance